opnfv/armband/docs/installation-instruction.rst

    - Select "Neutron with ML2 plugin"

-   - Select "Neutron with tunneling segmentation" (Required when using the ODL or ONOS plugins)
+   - Select "Neutron with tunneling segmentation" (Required when using the ODL plugin)

    - Press <Next>